 Most Kaizen events require cross-functional collaboration.
 Process problems often happen when work moves from one functional area to another, so improving them usually involves getting people from different teams together.
-Teamwork is essential before the event to outline the project's scope and determine how the event will unfold.
+Collaboration is essential before the event to outline the project's scope and determine how the event will unfold.
 Team members must hone the vital skills of active listening and clear communication.

-Better Future Events
+Improved Future Events

 One of the smartest things that participants can do following a Kaizen event is to review the experience and results to determine if changes can be made to improve future Kaizen events or other activities.
-Did the participants have the tools they needed?
+For example, did the participants have the tools they needed?
 Was the plan well executed?
 Was there enough executive support?
 Were the objectives clear and in line with strategic priorities?
 Asking these and other questions will help create a plan for even better results in the future.

 What is included in the Kaizen event charter?